dev-KC20/ocr-p13/README.md

-Orange County Lettings web site
+Orange County Lettings decided to include its web site into a continuous improvement wheel.
 Three means to run the OC Lettings web site are available :

 ![](img/p13-where-to-run.png)

 **Have fun, Devs!**

 ## 1. local

+`instructions were tested on Windows10, VSCodium 1.70, Python 3.10, Django 4.0`

 In order to install and use locally the O.C.
-Lettings site, assuming you have Python 3 installed on your Windows computer, open bash prompt:
+Lettings site, assuming you have Python 3 installed on your computer, open a bash prompt and :

 1.  clone the ocr-p13 directory into your local copy.
     `git clone https://github.com/dev-KC20/ocr-p13.git`